bangerlee/ketama_md5_hash/README.md

 Examples
 ========

-After the installation, here is the example for C
+After the installation, here is the example for C:
 ```bash
 cd ketama_md5_hash/libketama
 ./ketama_test abc
   The md5 digest for abc is 2555380112
 ```

-Here is the example for python
+Here is the example for python:
 ```bash
 cd ketama_md5_hash/python_ketama
 python test.py